Ken Ma took up an Assistant Professor position at the University of Hong Kong. Many congratulations.

 Wendy Yeung made a series of Sleeping Beauty-based vectors for one-step generation of conditional KO of multiple genes in mammalian cell lines.
-Vectors described in the paper will be available from Addgene.
+Vectors described in the paper are available from Addgene.

 Yeung TK, Lau HW, Ma HT, and Poon RYC (2021) One-step multiplex toolkit for efficient generation of conditional gene silencing human cell lines.
 Mol.
 Biol.
-Cell in press.
+Cell 32: 1320-30.

 Randy YC Poon has been awarded the Croucher Senior Research Fellowships 2021.
 This is the second time that Prof. Poon has been awarded the Senior Research Fellowship Award after receiving it in 2002.